Board of Management 2016

 Tineke Van der Eecken was born and raised in Belgium.
 She studied 9 languages and holds a Masters Degree in Criminological Sciences and Mediator accreditation with over 15 years experience in governance of not-for-profit organisations in Africa, Europe and Australia.
 She is a writer, mediator and recognized community leader, a co-coordinator of Poetry d’Amour and writes poetry, short-stories and memoirs.
 She was Executive Officer of the Ethnic Communities Council of Western Australia briefly in 2005 and worked as Chief Executive Officer for the Lung Institute of Western Australia from 2009 until mid 2011.
 She is an alumnus of Leadership WA after completing their ‘Rising Leadership’ program in 2015.

-Rhonda Flottmann is the Director of External Relations at the UWA Business School.
-Her portfolio includes fundraising, development, corporate partnerships, alumni relations, marketing and communications, events, internationalisation and MBA career services.
-Many ongoing private and corporate partnerships were established during an initial $25M award winning fundraising campaign that concluded successfully in 2009.
-Previously, Rhonda established and managed the National Museum of Australia’s Sponsorship and Development Program (ACT), established and was the inaugural Director of His Majesty’s Theatre Foundation (WA), established and was the inaugural Director of Varuna Writers’ Centre in the Blue Mountains former home of writer Eleanor Dark (NSW).
+Rhonda Flottmann established and managed the National Museum of Australia’s Sponsorship and Development Program (ACT), established and was the inaugural Director of His Majesty’s Theatre Foundation (WA), established and was the inaugural Director of Varuna Writers’ Centre in the Blue Mountains, the former home of writer Eleanor Dark (NSW).
 Most recently she was Director, External Affairs, UWA Business School.

 Catherine Noske completed her PhD in Creative Writing at Monash University (2013), and has since taught at Monash, Curtin University and the University of Western Australia.
 She has been a visiting research scholar at the University of Warwick (UK), and postgraduate representative to the Association for the Study of Australian Literature.
 She has twice received the Elyne Mitchell Prize for Rural Women Writers.
 She was awarded a Varuna fellowship (2014) for her manuscript 'The Call of Salt', which was shortlisted for the 2015 Dorothy Hewett Prize.
 Catherine took up the position of editor of Westerly Magazine in 2015.